-CO1 : Recall the fundamentals in Mathematics and Statistics.

-CO2 : Demonstrate the methods to solve derivatives, progressions and gaming.

-CO3: Choose decision making in a competitive situation.

-CO4: Solve transportation Problem with minimum cost of transport of commodities.
+- CO1: Recall the fundamentals in Mathematics and Statistics. - CO2: Demonstrate the methods to solve derivatives, progressions and gaming. - CO3: Choose decision making in a competitive situation. - CO4: Solve transportation Problem with minimum cost of transport of commodities.

-- 1. Jaisankar S: Quantitative Techniques for Management, (Excel) - 2.
-N. Ragava Chari :Mathematics for Management, (Tata McGraw Hill) - 3.
-C.R.kothari: Quantitative Techniques, (Vikas) - 4.
-David R. Anderson :Quantitative Methods for Business, (Thomson learning) - 5.
-N D Vohra: Quantitative Techniques for Management, (McGraw Hill)
+- 1. Jaisankar S : Quantitative Techniques for Management, (Excel) - 2.
+N. Ragava Chari : Mathematics for Management, (Tata McGraw Hill) - 3.
+C.R.kothari: Quantitative Techniques, (Vikas)

-6. Werbach : For the Win (Wharton Digital Press) E- Book
+- 4. David R. Anderson :Quantitative Methods for Business, (Thomson learning) - 5.
+N D Vohra: Quantitative Techniques for Management, (McGraw Hill) - 6.
+Werbach: For the Win (Wharton Digital Press) E-Book

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit of the syllabus shall be set.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-INFORMATION TECHNOLOGY FOR L-T-P-C MANAGERIAL APPLICATIONS 4-0-0-4
+INFORMATION TECHNOLOGY FOR L-T-P-C Max Marks 106 MANAGERIAL APPLICATIONS 4-0-0-4 100